 When I received this guest post, I was wondering, was it going to add any value to my readers?
 Then I read the post and found out that only 46% of internet users use online banking.
 There must be a reason half of them don’t use online banking.
-To me, online banking is a boon and I almost never bank at local branches, I can do everything sitting on my couch.
-Those of you who don’t yet use online banking, this guest post from Ryan is for you, enjoy the post!
+To me, online banking is a boon I never bank at local branches, I can do everything sitting on my couch using bank’s website or app.

 In today’s digital world, everything seems to be done online.
 From talking to friends and family via video chat to shopping and everything in between, the Internet is completely eliminating the middlemen, including bank tellers in traditional bank branches around the world.
 Nearly every bank today offers online banking options that allow their customers to manage every aspect of their checking, savings, or investment accounts as well as perform a number of convenient functions through an online banking portal.